J. K. Dobbins: Early life

+Dobbins' mother Mya was 18 when she was pregnant with him.
+She considered aborting the fetus, but changed her mind after meeting with a doctor at an abortion clinic.

 Dobbins attended La Grange High School in La Grange, Texas.
 During his high school football career, he had 5,149 yards and 74 touchdowns.
 He rushed for 2,243 yards and 37 touchdowns as a sophomore and 2,740 yards and 35 touchdowns as a junior.
 He played in only one game his senior year due to an injury.
 Despite his injury, Dobbins was a highly-touted four-star prospect, and received over twenty scholarship offers from Power Five conferences.
 All major recruiting websites ranked him in the top five among his 2017 class for his position and in the top ten for players from the state of Texas.
 247Sports and ESPN.com ranked him as a top-50 recruit in the country.
 (Note: ESPN only ranks the top 300 players in a given recruiting class.)
 After some speculation that he would sign with Texas or Oklahoma, Dobbins committed to Ohio State University to play college football.